Cookies

 • Option #1.
 Get the brown butter out of the hot pan.
 Have a bowl ready to pour the hot butter into!
 Then throw it into the fridge or freezer.

 • Option #2.
-Freeze a non-glass bowl ahead of time and pour the brown butter in straight from the pan.
+Freeze a non-glass bowl beforehand and pour the brown butter straight from the pan.
 Then toss it back into the freezer.
 This is a much quicker method for setting up your brown butter.
-Be sure not to freeze a glass bowl or the immediate temperature change from adding the butter could crack it.
+Be sure not to freeze a glass bowl, or the immediate temperature change from adding the butter could crack it.

-Other than the brown butter, you won’t find any other surprise ingredients in these cookies.
-That’s the beauty of them; same ingredients, just cook the butter first!
+You won’t find any other surprise ingredients besides the brown butter in these cookies.
+That’s the beauty of them; same ingredients; just cook the butter first!

 If you enjoy cookies any time of the day or year, go ahead and whip up a batch, roll them into dough balls, and freeze them!
 You’ll have cookies at your fingertips whenever you crave them!
 This also helps with portion control, if needed.
 Only bake as many as you plan to eat!